 First Learners Program

-All students are assigned private tutors assisting them in all subjects including English language and technology.
-Tutors are organized by our team of college students.
+All students are offered individual tutors to assist them in all subjects including English language and technology, with a goal of helping create confident students and effective learners.
+Tutors are organized by our team of scholarship students.

 Sports & Recreation

-The Tamarindo Foundation provides a comprehensive program of sports, recreation and health for all ages.
+The Tamarindo Foundation provides resources and opportunities for a healthy comprehensive program of sports, recreation and health for all ages in a safe space while focusing on health, wellness, and teamwork.
 Programs include; theatre arts, dance, yoga, aerobics, soccer, hockey, skating, surfing and swimming